Old Age Just Snuck Up on Me.

 Job 12:12 "With the ancient is wisdom; and in length of days understanding."

 I have learned much through the school of hard knocks.
-Wise is the young woman who opens her heart to a Godly, seasoned, older woman; one who has become strong as a result of her own trials in life.
+Wise is the young woman who opens his/her heart to a Godly, seasoned, older person; one who has become stronger as a result of their own trials in life.